misczak/mdbHackathonTeam1/README.md

 # DEMONSTRATION INSTRUCTIONS

+The 3-minute demonstrate script consists of the following steps:

+1. Give a quick tour of kiosk application to show how you can browse product categories, add items to the shopping cart, review the shopping items, etc. While you are navigating the app you should visit the "Danish" category and point out that "Strawberry Cheesecake" is currently available, but rumored to be in short supply due to a cream cheese shortage.
+2. Switch to the corporate app in a browser and search for "cheese".
+Point out the autocompletion and the highlighting in the product names.
+Tile the kiosk window and the browser window so that the kiosk window is visible.
+Make "Strawberry Cheesecake" globally unavailalbe.
+You should see a notification in the Kiosk app stating that the cheesecake is no longer available.
+If you mark it available, you will see a second notification in the kiosk.
+This shows the real-time sync capabilties of realm sync.
+3. In the corporate app, enter 10019 in the zip code box for "Strawberry Cheesecake".
+This feature uses Atlas Search Geosearch to find the stores close to the zip code 10019.
+To the right of the zip code box, select store 4927.
+Mark cheese case as being unavailable in store 4927.
+(It should be marked as globally available.)
+4. Go back to the realm kiosk and try to purchase "Strawberry Cheesecake" under the "Pastries" category.
+It will not be listed.
+(If you go back to the corporate app and mark it available in store 4927, then it will show up in the Kiosk.)
+5. The app was built using Realm App services.
+If you go to the realm tab in Atlas you will see to Realm applications: one for the corporate app and one for the kiosk.
+If you navigate to the corporate realm app and go to functions, you can review the search aggregation pipelines used to implement the corporate app.

 ## Kiosk Application Overview

 When you start the kiosk application it will ask you to login.
 If this